itsCracker/docker/README.md

 * pdo_pgsql
 * zip

-## How do i install additional php extensions?
+### How do I install additional php extensions?

 This work is based on official Docker Hub `php` images.
 You can use docker-php-ext-install to add new extensions.
 More information can be found https://hub.docker.com/_/php/

-## How do I change default PHP variables?
+### How do I change default PHP variables?

 You can add an ini file into `$PHP_INI_DIR/conf.d` directory

+### Why is my .htaccess file not working?

+Check if you have not selected Nginx-based image

+### What Apache version is on Apache-based images?

+Same as in similar official PHP image on Docker Hub

+### What Nginx version is on Nginx-based images?

+1.16.1

-# What other PHP images do we have?
+### What other PHP images do we have?

-* Debian + Apache + mod_php
+* Drupal
+  * touch4it/drupal-php-fpm-nginx:latest, 9.0.5, 9.0
+  * touch4it/drupal-php-fpm-nginx:8.9.5, 8.9, 8.9-php7.3
+  * touch4it/drupal-php-fpm-nginx:8.9-php7.4
+  * touch4it/drupal-php-fpm-nginx:8.8.9, 8.8, 8.8-php7.3
-  * touch4it/docker-php7:php7.1-apache
+  * touch4it/drupal-php-fpm-nginx:8.8-php7.4
-  * touch4it/docker-php7:php7.2-apache
+* Drupal console
-  * touch4it/docker-php7:php7.3-apache
+  * touch4it/drupal-php-fpm-nginx:console
-  * touch4it/php7-apache-symfony:php7
+* Symfony
   * touch4it/php7-apache-symfony:php7.2
-* Alpine + Nginx + PHP-FPM
-  * touch4it/docker-php7:php7.1-fpm-nginx
-  * touch4it/docker-php7:php7.1-fpm-nginx-dev
-  * touch4it/docker-php7:php7.2-fpm-nginx
-  * touch4it/docker-php7:php7.2-fpm-nginx-dev
-  * touch4it/php-nginx-symfony:php7.1-fpm-nginx
+  * touch4it/php7-apache-symfony:php7.3
-  * touch4it/php-nginx-symfony:php7.1-fpm-nginx-dev
+  * touch4it/php7-apache-symfony:php7.4
   * touch4it/php-nginx-symfony:php7.2-fpm-nginx
   * touch4it/php-nginx-symfony:php7.2-fpm-nginx-dev
   * touch4it/php-nginx-symfony:php7.3-fpm-nginx
   * touch4it/php-nginx-symfony:php7.3-fpm-nginx-dev
+  * touch4it/php-nginx-symfony:latest, php7.4-fpm-nginx
+  * touch4it/php-nginx-symfony:php7.4-fpm-nginx-dev
+* Yii2
+  * touch4it/yii2-php-fpm-nginx:7
+  * touch4it/yii2-php-fpm-nginx:7.1, latest
-* Drupal
+  * touch4it/yii2-php-fpm-nginx:7.2
-  * touch4it/drupal-php-fpm-nginx:latest, 8.8, 8.8-php7.3
+  * touch4it/yii2-php-fpm-nginx:7-dev
-  * touch4it/drupal-php-fpm-nginx:8.8-php7.4
+  * touch4it/yii2-php-fpm-nginx:7.1-dev
-  * touch4it/drupal-php-fpm-nginx:8.7
+  * touch4it/yii2-php-fpm-nginx:7.2-dev